mohit2708/reactjs-interview-questions/README.md

 * React is a JavaScript library, It is not a framwork.
 * React was created by [Jordan Walke](https://github.com/jordwalke), a software engineer working for Facebook.
 * React has a component based architecture.
+* A Component is one of the core building blocks of React.
+In Other words, we can say that every application you will develop in React will be made up of pieces called components.
+* Component make the task of building UIs much easier.
 * It is used for handling view layer for web and mobile apps.
 React was created by [Jordan Walke](https://github.com/jordwalke), a software engineer working for Facebook.
 React was first deployed on Facebook's News Feed in 2011 and on Instagram in 2012.